- Getting to Know Your Hearing Aids - May 30, 2022

-- Why You Should Treat Bilateral Hearing Loss with Two Hearing Aids - May 15, 2021
+- Why Bilateral Hearing Loss Should be Treated with Two Hearing Aids - May 17, 2022

 Nobody goes to the gym to tone their ears, but new research is showing that regular exercise can, in fact, strengthen our defenses against hearing loss!
 Physical exercise has numerous, well-documented benefits for overall health including reducing cardiovascular disease risk and better balance and coordination, as well as better endurance, and improving sleep and mood.